tomsaleeba/ergoslab/README.md

     [for-split-keyboard](https://github.com/peej/for-split-keyboard) and
     [mitosis](https://www.reddit.com/r/MechanicalKeyboards/comments/66588f/wireless_split_qmk_mitosis/)
   - support 5-pin/PCB mount switches

+## Gerbers
+See the [releases](https://github.com/tomsaleeba/ergoslab/releases) for this GitHub repo for the generated Gerber files.
+You probably want the most recent version.

 ## Parts list
   - 6x PCBs, as the same design is used for base, PCB and switch plate